DO YOU HAVE LYME DISEASE FOR LIFE (1)

 When Treatment Works Smoothly

-If Lyme disease is identified early, treatment is straightforward and people usually return to health quickly.
-In these cases, the infection behaves like other bacterial illnesses—catch it early, treat it properly, and it resolves.
+In these cases, Lyme disease behaves like many other bacterial illnesses: diagnose it early, treat it properly, and the infection resolves.

 When Diagnosis Is Delayed

-Lingering Symptoms and Healing
+Lingering Symptoms and Recovery

 The Role of Co-Infections